 So, after I vented out my despair on paper, I ordered my own adrenal test results.
 I carried on dosing and self medicating on NDT, refusing to go back to Levo like the endo was pushing for, and when I found I did indeed have adrenal fatigue, I learned how to self medicate that, too.

-Five months on (gosh, five months?!) and I’m about 90% back to the old me.
-I’m never fatigued or achey.
+Five months on (gosh, five months?!) and I’m about 80-90% back to the old me.
+I’m hardly ever fatigued or achey.
 I sleep well and a normal amount.
 I’m losing the weight I put on last year with very little effort.
 All my symptoms of UAT, from an itchy scalp, to acid reflux, hormonal migraines, mental health issues, aches, pains and tiredness are all gone.
 I’m happy, I feel 22 and I’m so so proud of where I’ve come.
 I had over 20 symptoms last year and now I have none.